 Alcohol: If you’re taking any sort of medication, avoid alcohol, which can increase or decrease its effect.

-About half of American adults use dietary supplements.
-It is recommended that for healthy individuals, all the nutrients you need should come from the foods you eat.
-Here are some interactions to be aware of:
+About three-quarters of U.S. adults use dietary supplements.
+For healthy individuals, it is recommended that all the nutrients you need should come from the foods you eat.
+Here are some potential interactions to be aware of:

-Vitamin E: Taking Vitamin E with a blood-thinning medication such as Coumadin can increase anti-clotting activity and could increase your risk of bleeding.
+Vitamin E: Taking Vitamin E with a blood-thinning medication such as warfarin (Coumadin) can increase anti-clotting activity and could increase your risk of bleeding.

-Bronchodilators: These drugs temporarily relieve shortness of breath, tightness of chest and wheezing due to bronchial asthma.
-Ask a doctor before use if you have heart disease, high blood pressure, thyroid disease or diabetes.
+Bronchodilators: These drugs temporarily relieve shortness of breath, tightness of the chest and wheezing due to bronchial asthma.
+Ask your health care professional before usine bronchodilators if you have heart disease, high blood pressure, thyroid disease or diabetes.

-Cordarone (amiodarone): Patients taking Zocor (Simvastatin) in doses higher than 20 mg while also taking Cordarone run the risk of developing a rare condition of muscle injury called rhabdomyolysis, which can lead to kidney failure or death.
-Cordarone also can inhibit or reduce the effect of the blood thinner Coumadin (warfarin), so if you’re using Cordarone, you may need to reduce the amount of Coumadin you’re taking.
+Cordarone (amiodarone): People taking Zocor (simvastatin) in doses higher than 20 mg while also taking Cordarone run the risk of developing a rare condition of muscle injury called rhabdomyolysis, which can lead to kidney failure or death.
+Cordarone also can inhibit or reduce the effect of the blood thinner Coumadin (warfarin), so if you’re using Cordarone, your health care professional may need to reduce the amount of Coumadin you’re taking.

-Nasal decongestants: These drugs can relieve nasal congestion due to a cold, hay fever or other upper respiratory allergies, but you should ask a doctor if you have heart disease, high blood pressure, thyroid disease or diabetes, ask your health care professional before taking nasal decongestants.
+Nasal decongestants: These drugs can relieve nasal congestion due to a cold, hay fever or other upper respiratory allergies.
+If you have heart disease, high blood pressure, thyroid disease or diabetes, ask your health care professional before taking nasal decongestants.
 Decongestants may raise blood pressure or interfere with the effectiveness of medicines.

-Nicotine replacement products: These drugs can help you kick a deadly habit, but ask your doctor or pharmacist before use if you are taking a prescription drug for depression or asthma, or using a prescription non-nicotine stop-smoking drug.
-Do not use if you continue to smoke, chew tobacco or use snuff or other nicotine-containing products.
+Nicotine replacement products: These drugs can help you kick a deadly habit, but ask your health care professional or pharmacist before using them if you are taking a prescription drug for depression or asthma, or using a non-nicotine prescription drug to stop smoking.
+Do not use these products if you continue to smoke, chew tobacco or use snuff or other nicotine-containing products.

 There are lots of things you can do to take prescription or over-the-counter medications safely.

-- Always read drug labels carefully and learn about the warnings for all the drugs you take.
+- Always read the labels carefully and learn about the warnings for all the drugs you take.

 - Keep medications in their original containers so you can easily identify them.

-- Ask your doctor what you need to avoid when you are prescribed a new medication.
+- Ask your health care professional what you need to avoid when you are prescribed a new medication.
 Ask about food, beverages, dietary supplements and other drugs.

-- Check with your doctor or pharmacist before taking an OTC drug if you are taking any prescription medications.
+- Check with your health care professional or pharmacist before taking an over-the-counter (OTC) drug if you are taking any prescription medications.

-- Use one pharmacy for all your drug needs.
+- Use one pharmacy for all your medication needs.

 - Keep all of your health care professionals informed about everything that you take.

-- Keep a record of all prescription drugs, OTC drugs, and dietary supplements (including herbs) that you take.
-Try to keep this list with you at all times, but especially when you go on any medical appointment.
+- Keep a record of all prescription drugs, OTC drugs and dietary supplements (including herbs) that you take.
+Try to keep this list with you at all times, but especially when you go to any medical appointment.

 Before taking a drug, ask your doctor or pharmacist these questions: